pikipupiba/FrontOfHouseProductions/memory-bank/hosting-deployment.md

 ## Overview

 Front of House Productions web application uses Vercel for hosting and deployment.
 This document outlines the hosting architecture, deployment workflow, and integration with Supabase for backend services.
+The application is currently live at: https://front-of-house-productions.vercel.app/

 ## Hosting Architecture